Kanmon nikki Conference

 Professor Yamamoto of Kyoritsu Women's University traced the lineage of picture scrolls from the Rengeō'in treasury, enlightening us with fun and provocative imagery and text.

-Professor Ido of Kyoto Institute of Technology (current at Harvard), spoke on an exciting dialectic connecting the imagery of gardens, folding screens, and poetry.
+Professor Ido of Kyoto Institute of Technology, spoke on an exciting dialectic connecting the imagery of gardens, folding screens, and poetry.

 Melanie Trede and Hanna McGaughey